KevBarbour15/dobo/README.md

 **_ TO DO _**

-- Didot
-- Avina

-- Today:

-  - work on styling buttons and forms
+- Today and Friday:
+  - make everything uniform with official stlying now
   - fix attendance bug (??? need to think more on this)

-  - hook up the mail chimp
-  - Get approved by Upwork

-  - look into opt in for subscribe features
-  - at sold out to attend list
+  - add sold out to attend list
   - randomize pictures

-  "to know about the next dinner subscribe"
+  - turn off hover feature on mobile (doesn't look good)
+  - get rid of contact and add the subscribe to the bottom of the attend page
+    - then hook up mail chimp
+  - make sure that anything dealing with past and present is comparing against New York time.

+*** once About is written and these are done we can deploy